morganlabs/vanilla-blog/README.md

 # Vanilla HTML Blog

-This is a simple HTML blog built with Vanilla HTML, CSS and JS, and a backend API written in Rust.
+This is a simple HTML blog built with Vanilla HTML, CSS and JS, and a Webserver/API written in Go.

 ## Why?